staking-foundation/docs/docs/22-install.md

 ## Installing Diva Operator client

-👉 Follow the installation instructions on Github!
+👉 **The installations instructions will be coming in a few days!!** Functionality is now ready, and devs are reportedly working out the last known issues.

+👉 **[Sign up for Telegram announcements](https://t.me/followdiva)** to not miss it!

-The Github Docker package comes prepare for a full Diva node (option #1).
+The Github Docker package will come prepared to automatically set up a full Diva node (option #1).

 If you would like to configure it to connect to your own node, you can edit the Docker configuration files.